The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

-\underline{Claim 3:} The standard generators $s$, $t$ and $r$ associated with any principal triangle K' of P are the same standard generators $a$, $b$ and $c$ as the ones associated with the first principal triangle K. In particular, every principal triangle $K'$ is the $g'$-translate of $K$, for some $g' \in A_{abc}$, and the element $z$ belongs to $A_{abc}$.
+\underline{Claim 3:} The standard generators $s$, $t$ and $r$ (and potentially $q$) associated with any principal polygon $K'$ of $P$ are the same as the standard generators of $S$ associated with the first principal polygon $K$.
+In particular, every principal polygon $K'$ is the $g'$-translate of $K$, for some $g' \in A_S$, and the element $z$ belongs to $A_S$.

-\underline{Proof of Claim 3:} Let $P_0 \coloneqq K$, and let $P_{n+1}$ be the union of the principal triangles of $P$ that are either in $P_n$ or that share an edge with a principal triangle of $P_n$.
+\underline{Proof of Claim 3:} Let $P_0 \coloneqq K$, and let $P_{n+1}$ be the union of the principal polygons of $P$ that are either in $P_n$ or that share an edge with a principal triangle of $P_n$.
 Note that $P = \lim\limits_{n \rightarrow \infty} P_n$.
-We assign a colour to each of the three sides of $K$. (see Figure \ref{FigureabcProof}).
-We extend this system of colour to $P$ by giving to an edge of a principal triangle the colour of its unique translate in $K$.
+We assign a different colour to each side of $K$. (see Figure \ref{FigurePrincipalPolygons}).
+We extend this system of colours to $P$ by giving to an edge of a principal polygon the colour of its unique translate in $K$.
 We show by induction on $n$ that this is well-defined, i.e. that such edges always have a translate in $K$.
 The argument is elementary, and relies on completing colours in $P_{n+1}$ from the colours in $P_n$ (see Figure \ref{FigureabcProof}).
-If two edges with different colours (say the ones corresponding to distinct generators $s, t \in \{a, b, c\}$) meet at a vertex, then one can find the colour of the $6$ edges around that vertex (they will be an alternating sequence of the colours associated with $s$ and $t$).
+If two edges with different colours (say the ones corresponding to distinct generators $s, t \in S$) meet at a vertex, then one can find the colour of all the edges around that vertex (they will be an alternating sequence of the colours associated with $s$ and $t$).